-YES NO What were the best things about the meetin Were all of the people that you wanted at the meeting?
-The more the boot time, be about the most Did everyone look at the things that you wrote in this workbook?
+YES NO What were the best things about the meeting?
+Were all of the people that you wanted at the meeting?
+Did everyone look at the things that you wrote in this workbook?
 Did you and your family, advocates, friends help decide what was written on the ITP?
 Did you get information about the kinds of services you might need after graduation?
 Are you living where you want to?
 What could have been better?
 Did you talk about all of the things on: "Your Interests," "Likes and Dislikes," and "Thinking About the Future?"
 Did you get to ask questions?
 Did all of your questions get answered?
 Are there transition goals for everything you marked on "A Checklist for Your Meeting"?
 Are there dates for completing your transition goals?
 If there are a lot of "no" answers to these questions, then you should ask to have another transition planning meeting.